zynksoftware/Zynk-Workflow/_docs/Using-Zynk-Section/Scheduling-a-Workflow.md

 redirect_from: "/article/71-scheduling-a-workflow"
 title: Scheduling a Workflow
 ---
 You can easily schedule any Workflow to run at a specific time and then repeat every 15 minutes, hour, day, week or month.
 The scheduler uses the built in Windows scheduling service to execute Zynk at the times you specify.

+Please note, due to the way Zynk interacts with Windows Task Scheduler, Zynk will need to be ran as a user with full administrator priviledges to alter schedule settings.
+If you user account doesn't have this or encounters issues, close the program and run it by right clicking the icon and choosing "Run as Administrator"

 ## Setting up a Schedule
 1 - Click on the Scheduler button on the Workflow builder, and select the 'Run on a schedule' option.
 This will create a default schedule which will run the workflow every 15 minutes.